-Artichokes are part of the Cape Winelands culinary heritage, and as they are in season, Chef Michelle Theron shares a delightful recipe for Heritage Month.
-Although artichokes are notoriously difficult when it comes to finding a suitable wine match, the way they are cooked and served maked all the difference.
+Artichokes are part of the Cape Winelands culinary heritage, and as they are in season, we share this delightful recipe with fennel and spice.
+Although artichokes are notoriously difficult when it comes to finding a suitable wine match, the way they are cooked and served make all the difference.
 Acclaimed food and wine writer, Fiona Beckett: “Artichokes have the reputation of being a wine-killer but as with most of these diktats, the problem is over-played.
 True, artichokes can make even dry whites taste oddly sweet, but that doesn’t account for the different ways in which they are cooked and how they are served.”
 (Read more)

-In Van Riebeeck’s time, they were in abundance at the Cape and used in many recipes.
-We have adapted one such recipe for the modern-day kitchen and palate and this version of Steamed Artichokes with fennel, garlic, ground coriander, mustard seed and nutmeg can be beautifully accompanied by the recently released 2015 La Motte Chardonnay.
+In the days of the Old Cape, they were in abundance and used in many recipes.
+We have adapted one such recipe for the modern-day kitchen and palate and this version of Steamed Artichokes with fennel, garlic, ground coriander, mustard seed and nutmeg can be beautifully accompanied by our 2018 La Motte Chardonnay.

 Steamed artichoke with fennel and spice